Description And Comments

 Toy Story Mania! is the best ride at Disney.
 The combo of a midway competition and the 3-D is an experience worth the 70-minute wait.
 Five stars from one teen and two over-30s!

 Because it's a ton of fun, and it has a relatively low rider-per-hour capacity, Toy Story Mania! has become the biggest bottleneck in Walt Disney World, surpassing even Test Track at Epcot.
 The only way to get aboard without a horrendous wait is to be one of the first through the turnstiles when the park opens and zoom to the attraction.
 Another alternative is to obtain Fastpasses for Toy Story Mania! as soon as the park opens and then backtrack to ride the Rock 'n' Roller Coaster and Tower of Terror.
 Don't think you'll have all day to procure Fastpasses, though: even on days of moderate attendance, all Fastpasses for the day can be gone by 11 a.m.
 Also, expect long queues at the Fastpass kiosks.

 Following are reports from readers.
-From an Asheville, North Carolina, mother of two:
+From a St. Louis mom:

 A Nashville, Tennessee, mom shares this: